 Even if diversifying into selling a service isn’t right for you, there are many simpler ways to take steps towards a more circular business model.

+Understanding how to develop your business strategy to meet the circular economy agenda can be daunting.
 In Greater Manchester, manufacturers can call upon excellent support from both our dedicated manufacturing team and our specialist eco-innovation service to identify opportunities for circular products, processes or services.